kostyabushuev/css-lock-lib/README.md

 ### Description

 It is small scss-mixins library for more adaptive.
 If you don't know what's css-lock, you can read article by Florens Verschelde [The math of CSS locks](https://fvsch.com/code/css-locks/).
-At the moment the library works only with unit `vw`. [**LIVE EXAMPLE**](https://raydmend.github.io/css-lock/)
+At the moment the library works with `vw` and `vh`. [**LIVE EXAMPLE**](https://kostyabushuev.github.io/css-lock/)

 ### Get started!